Creating Exemplary Global Competence Lessons for the Smithsonian Learning Lab

 As our world becomes increasingly complex and interconnected, there is a pressing need for youth to develop global competence.
 Project Zero researcher Veronica Boix Mansilla, in collaboration with Anthony Jackson of Asia Society and the U.S. Council of Chief State School Officers, developed a widely recognized definition for global competence: “The capacity and disposition to understand and act on issues of global significance” (2011).
-While it is possible to teach the relevant dispositions through traditional means in the classroom, this new PD Collaborative project called Museums Go Global seeks to show how, by leveraging the vast holdings of museums, we can engage students in novel ways and thereby deepen their learning.
+While it is possible to instill the relevant dispositions through traditional means in the classroom, this PD Collaborative project called Museums Go Global sought to demonstrate how, by leveraging the vast holdings of museums, educators can engage students in novel ways and thereby deepen their learning.

-From February-December 2019, ten DC-area teachers–from a mix of traditional public, public charter, and independent schools–will gather monthly for seminars on teaching for global competence and museum-based learning.
-They will have opportunities to work closely with local museum curators and educators to design lessons for their classrooms that will employ Global Thinking Routines (GTRs) with museum collections.
-They will also learn about sharing with a wider community through the Learning Lab, an initiative of the Smithsonian Center for Learning and Digital Access, so that they can publish their finished lessons on this digital platform for use by teachers from all over the world.
+Between February and December 2019, eight DC-area teachers–from a mix of public and independent schools–gathered monthly for seminars on educating for global competence and museum-based learning.
+They had opportunities to work closely with local museum educators as they designed lessons for the classrooms that employed Global Thinking Routines (GTRs) with museum collections.
+They also learned about sharing with a wider community through the Learning Lab, an initiative of the Smithsonian Center for Learning and Digital Access.
+They have published their finished lessons on this digital platform for use by teachers from all over the world, searchable with #GoGlobal.

-Museums Go Global is a continuation of a project from the 2016-17 academic year titled Engaging the Arts and Museums with the World in Mind.
+Museums Go Global was a continuation of a project from the 2016-17 academic year titled Engaging the Arts and Museums with the World in Mind.
 Co-led by Veronica Boix Mansilla of Project Zero and Jim Reese of the PD Collaborative and funded by the Longview Foundation, it involved eight local classroom teachers and ten museum educators working collaboratively to develop lessons using artworks paired with GTRs.
-Now, in partnership with the Smithsonian Center for Learning and Digital Access, the PD Collaborative will expand the earlier project to include museum collections not specifically focused on artwork and to reach a broader audience.
-The project retains the focus on global competence but will use the Learning Lab, a robust online platform, to host the lessons that will be created.

-This project is being funded by a generous grant from the Longview Foundation.
+This project was funded by a generous grant from the Longview Foundation.